RazvanGabrielZ/TemaAd/README.md

 ## Files

 - `main.c`: Contains the main function and initiates the partitioning process.
-- `partition.c`: Implements the partitioning logic.
-- `partition.h`: Declares the functions used in `partition.c`.
 - `README.md`: Provides instructions for compiling and running the code.

 ## Compilation Instructions